Modern Languages and Literatures

 FREN 330: The French-Speaking World

 This course familiarizes students with the history, politics and contemporary culture of various areas of the French-speaking world (such as in Canada, the Caribbean, North and West Africa, the Middle East and Western Europe).
 Topics vary, and may include discussion of immigration, women's issues, political conflict, changing social and national identity.
 The course draws from literature, film, music, critical materials and contemporary news sources.
 Prerequisite: French 212 or equivalent.
 FREN 330 and 430 meet concurrently.
 For 400-level credit, additional coursework is required.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: FREN 430